-Following this operation Atos holds ca. 7.0 million Worldline shares, representing ca. 3.8% of the Worldline share capital, which are underlying the exchangeable bonds issued by Atos on October 30, 2019.
+Following this operation Atos holds ca. 7.0 million Worldline shares, representing ca. 3.8% of the Worldline share capital, which are underlying the exchangeable bonds.
 In case of exchange in full of the bonds, Atos would no longer hold any Worldline shares and voting rights.